-If someone is the victim of a crime but does not wish to pursue action within the UWM and/or criminal justice system, the UWMPD accepts voluntary, anonymous crime reports.
-Additionally, the Title IX Coordinator, the Dean of Students Office, and Office of Equity/Diversity Services can anonymously collect reports of sexual violence, and other types of incidents.
+If someone is the victim of a crime but does not wish to pursue action within the UWM and/or criminal justice system, UWMPD accepts voluntary, anonymous crime reports.
+Additionally, the Title IX Coordinator, the Dean of Students Office (DOS), and Office of Equity/Diversity Services (EDS) can anonymously collect reports of sexual violence, and other types of incidents.

 Anonymous reports made to UWMPD are entered into the Automated Records Management System and tracked as anonymous.
-Crimes reported to UWMPD, Title IX Coordinator, the Dean of Students Office (DOS), and/or Office of Equity/Diversity Services on an anonymous basis may be included in the crime statistics in this report.
+Crimes reported to UWMPD, Title IX Coordinator, DOS and/or EDS on an anonymous basis may be included in the crime statistics in this report.

 If you are the victim of a crime or want to report a crime you are aware of, but do not want to pursue action within UWM and/or criminal justice system, we ask that you consider filing a voluntary, anonymous report.
 Filing an anonymous report may allow the institution to pursue leads and investigations and maintain campus safety while still keeping your personally identifying information anonymous.
-Reports filed in this manner are counted and disclosed in the Annual Security and Annual Fire Safety Report.
+Reports filed in this manner are counted and disclosed in the ASR/ASFR.
 In limited circumstances, the University may not be able to ensure anonymity and will inform you in those cases.
 Confidential reporting options are available at the Student Health and Wellness Center, with branch campus counseling staff, and the Office of Survivor Support and Victim Advocacy.
 Confidential reporting allows a victim/survivor to inform a person who has an obligation to keep the report confidential, and that report will not be shared with others.
-These offices may share, on an anonymous basis, reports of sexual violence for statistical purposes to the Title IX Office and/or Dean of Students Office.
+These offices may share, on an anonymous basis, reports of sexual violence for statistical purposes with EDS and/or DOS.